Berrettini beats Krajinovic to retain Queen's title

 "I forgot how heavy the trophy was," Berrettini joked in his on-court interview.

-"The last thing I expected was to come back from surgery and win two titles in a row."
+"The last thing I expected was to come back from surgery and win two titles in a row.

+"Every time I walk in the hallways here and see all the names of the champions from the past, and now knowing it's me, twice, on the same wall gives me goosebumps."

 He will be among the favourites for Wimbledon, which begins on 27 June.